Snowshoe design features and our list of Snowshoe and Snowshoeing equipment manufacturers

 durability: materials and construction.
 Heavier (weight of person and gear) and stronger individuals will require a more durable snowshoe.

 sizing (How much float?
 More required for soft powder.)

-trail hiking: trails tend to be at least slightly packed and thus less floatation is required.
+trail hiking: trails tend to be at least slightly packed and thus less flotation is required.

-backcountry: this often leads on to untouched light powder snow into which one will sink if there is not enough floatation.
-Backcountry snowshoes tend to be larger to gain the required floatation.
+back-country: this often leads on to untouched light powder snow into which one will sink if there is not enough flotation.
+Back-country snowshoes tend to be larger to gain the required flotation.

-racing: these are typically small and light with an asymetrical frame to reduce the chance of stepping on one's tail.
+racing: these are typically small and light with an asymmetrical frame to reduce the chance of stepping on one's tail.

 Bindings and foot attachments: fixed, pivot

 This typically includes a crampon under the foot for additional traction.
 A heel lift is sometimes available to optionally lift the heel during ascent.